abertpaat28/Healthcare-Analytics-at-MGH-with-Power-Query-and-Power-BI/README.md

 ---

-This simple project involved extensive data cleaning and transformation using Power Query and DAX to make the [dataset](https://github.com/abertpaat28/Healthcare-Analytics-at-MGH-with-Power-Query-and-Power-BI/blob/main/Hospital%2BPatient%2BRecords.zip) usable.
+<img width="1170" alt="mgh" src="https://github.com/user-attachments/assets/f9a78b23-604d-44f2-ada5-60b2e09d2613">

+This project involves extensive data cleaning and transformation using Power Query and DAX to make the [dataset](https://github.com/abertpaat28/Healthcare-Analytics-at-MGH-with-Power-Query-and-Power-BI/blob/main/Hospital%2BPatient%2BRecords.zip) usable.
 Afterward, I loaded the cleaned data into Power BI to create the dashboard.

-<img width="1170" alt="mgh" src="https://github.com/user-attachments/assets/f9a78b23-604d-44f2-ada5-60b2e09d2613">
+You may download the [dashboard](https://github.com/abertpaat28/Healthcare-Analytics-at-MGH-with-Power-Query-and-Power-BI/blob/main/Healthcare%20Analytics%20at%20MGH%20with%20Power%20Query%20and%20Power%20BI.pbix) for a more in-depth exploration and interactive experience.

 ---
 ## 📘 Here’s a summary of the dashboard: